sks316/plan-i/README.md

 ## Master9000
 Hello there, I'm a computer enthusiast that likes [spreadsheets](https://docs.google.com/spreadsheets/d/17HwmmJE-oKMyD20SwOqGjQN9XXTj0SU7nXy-oKQ5zFw/edit?usp=sharing), video games, and adding to the list of discord servers I'm rarely ever seen on.
 Pika's isn't among those and I am looking forward to helping him when possible.

+## RoadKillPheasant
+I go by the username RoadKillPheasant.
+I'm from the UK and I'm currently studying maths, computer science, and physics.
+I'm a teenager with an interest in programming and I want to do rocket science when I'm older.